-This verification can be obtained by requesting the insurer to provide copies of Board information packs and minutes of Board meetings to validate that the Board discussed and assessed the effectiveness of the group Control Functions.
-In addition, the supervisor can also request that the insurer to provide the supervisory authority with a copy of any independent assessment/review of the group Control Functions that was conducted by either the group internal audit function or an independent external party.
-In addition, the group-wide supervisor should corroborate the Board's assessment with the involved supervisor that directly supervises the insurance legal entity that is performing the group Control Function, as the other involved supervisors are better placed to perform the effectiveness assessment of the Control Function.
-Further, the group-wide supervisor should perform a conflict of interest assessment on the insourcing arrangement, coordinating with other involved supervisors as necessary to obtain critical information from insurance legal entities within the group and keep them apprised of the status of group Control Functions.
+115. Where a group control function is insourced, the group-wide supervisor should verify that the head of the group's Board assesses the effectiveness of the group control functions.
+This verification can be obtained by requesting the head of the group to provide copies of Board information packs and minutes of Board meetings to validate that the Board discussed and assessed the effectiveness of the group control functions.
+In addition, the group-supervisor can also request that the head of the group to provide the supervisory authority with a copy of any independent assessment/review of the group control functions that was conducted by either the group internal audit function or an independent external party.
+In addition, the groupwide supervisor should corroborate the Board's assessment with the involved supervisor that directly supervises the insurance legal entity that is performing the group control function, as the other involved supervisors are better placed to perform the effectiveness assessment of the control function.
+Further, the group-wide supervisor should perform a conflict of interest assessment on the insourcing arrangement, coordinating with other involved supervisors as necessary to obtain critical information from insurance legal entities within the group and keep them apprised of the status of group control functions.